pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 ## Preparing the `Prefab`

-You should be used to the procedure of creating a `Prefab` from a `Sprite` now:
+You should be used to the procedure now:

 1. Import the texture.
 2. Create a new `Sprite` in the scene.